marioballano/emudore/README.md

 # Are you bleedin' serious radare2 is supported?

-Indeed, for now it's only suppported on Linux (debug) builds, you can grab a fresh copy of radare from [github](https://github.com/radare/radare2)
+Indeed, for now it's only suppported on Linux and OSX (debug) builds, you can grab a fresh copy of radare from [github](https://github.com/radare/radare2)

 Then fire the emulator up and connect with radare: